digamber22/TalkDesk/README.md

-# Zoom Clone
+# TalkDesk

-This is a full-stack web application that replicates the core functionalities of Zoom, a popular video conferencing tool.
+This is a full-stack web application that replicates the core functionalities of a video conferencing tool.
 It includes real-time video and audio communication, screen sharing, and meeting management features.

 ## Features